pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 $evm.root['service'].options[:provision_job_options] = {"hosts"=>"192.168.1.66", "extra_vars"=>{"package"=>"screen"}, "credential"=>"4", "inventory"=>39}   (type: ActiveSupport::HashWithIndifferentAccess)
 ```

-It can be seen that the dialog\_credential dialog option is no longer nil in the options hash.
+It can be seen that the `dialog_credential` dialog option is no longer `nil` in the options hash.

 ### Test 3

+For the same VM, repeat the button click.

-Set the **Machine Credential** to "CFME Default Credential" but leave the **Hosts** element at its default.
-Specify "screen" as the package:
+When the dialog is displayed, set the **Machine Credential** to "CFME Default Credential" but leave the **Hosts** element at its default.
+Specify "screen" as the package once more.

 As expected the playbook fails to run as the credential is invalid for the VM selected: